Prefix Sum Array Technique

 The sumRange

 function needs to calculate and return the sum of elements within an index range.
-Those who have not learned prefix sums might write the following code:
+Those unfamiliar with prefix sums might write code like this:

 class NumArray {